 It’s the highlight of every barbecue and the centrepiece of a cold starter.
 It hangs in people’s attics for an extra layer of flavour from the wind, but it also hangs from the vines on St. Vincent Day to secure a good grape harvest.

 Croatian sausage does all that in a single, recognizably phallic shape.
-If you go beyond its taste, you’ll realize sausage in Croatia is not only food.
-No national holiday or cultural custom goes without it, and it even features in everyday expressions and songs.
+If you go beyond its taste, you’ll realize Croatian sausages are not only food.
+No national holiday or cultural custom goes without them, and they even feature in everyday expressions and songs.

-Its allusion to sexuality is more than obvious: it’s OK to giggle.
+The allusion of kobasica [Croatian for sausage] to sexuality is more than obvious.
+So, it’s OK to giggle.
 But Croatian sausage keeps other aces up its sleeve: it speaks more of the country’s many faces than any other food or drink.

-So if you really want to learn about the world most popular and up-and-coming destination, get ready to meet the Croatian sausage.
+So if you really want to learn about the world most popular and up-and-coming destination, get ready to meet the Croatian domaca kobasica [homemade sausage].
 Read on even if you’re a vegetarian!

 Croatian sausage: the foundation of our national identity